lakejs/lake-docs/guide/index.md

 ## Quick start using CDN

-Bundled files are available in the `dist` folder of the distribution.
+If you prefer plain JavaScript without any build steps, you can use the bundled files directly from the `dist` folder in the distribution.
+You can also download these files and host them yourself.

 * jsDelivr: https://www.jsdelivr.com/package/npm/lakelib
 * UNPKG: https://unpkg.com/browse/lakelib/

-Add the following lines of code in the `<head>` of your HTML page.
+In the `<head>` of your HTML page, add the following lines of code.

 ```html
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/lakelib@0.3/dist/lake.min.css" />